mnk400/mnk400.github.io/MIGRATION.md

 **Done criteria:** no more global functions called from inline scripts in templates. `assets/js/core/ui-components.js` deleted.

-### Phase 7 — View Transitions + persist
+### Phase 7 — `transition:persist` decisions
-- Add Astro `<ClientRouter />` to `Default.astro`
-- Port `view-transitions.js` direction-detection logic to `astro:before-swap` / `astro:after-swap` hooks
-- Decide what gets `transition:persist`: music widget (yes), background video if added (yes), header (no — it changes between home/sub variants)
-- Validate Safari behavior — Astro's same-document VT is more robust than cross-document, but Safari still surprises
+`<ClientRouter />` and the view-transition direction logic landed in Phase 1.
+This phase is about what survives across navigations.

+- Apply `transition:persist` to the music widget so audio doesn't restart on nav
+- If a background video gets added, persist it the same way
+- Header is intentionally **not** persisted — it changes between home and sub variants
+- Re-validate Safari behavior with persistent elements in place (different surface than Phase 1's transition test)
-- Delete `_sass/base/_view-transitions.scss`'s cross-document declarations; keep the keyframes and per-name animations
+- Delete `_sass/base/_view-transitions.scss`'s cross-document `@view-transition` declaration since same-document is now the default; keep the keyframes and per-name animations
+- Audit any remaining `DOMContentLoaded` references in code we own and convert them — Phase 1's lifecycle rule should have caught these already, but a final sweep is cheap

-**Done criteria:** music keeps playing across navigations.
-No visual regression on transition behavior.
+**Done criteria:** music keeps playing across navigations; no `DOMContentLoaded` left in our own code (Bucket 3 files excluded until Phase 6).

 ### Phase 8 — SCSS modernization (optional, can wait)
 - Migrate `_sass/` from `@import` to `@use`/`@forward`